Aiming Towards Antifragility Is a Powerful Step Beyond Resilience

 By aiming towards antifragility, “We must dwell in this pause — accepting all its pain, doubts, fears, confusions, questions — with an open mind, open heart, and open will.”
 My friend and co-worker Gina Martinez shares, “I think now if you want to really make a difference you are going to have to start getting comfortable with being uncomfortable.”

 Also, Lao Tzu is translated as saying: “It is a good time to ask oneself, ‘Am I sincerely pursuing the good for it’s own sake, or do I have a hidden agenda?’”
-Similarly, Twelve Step programs steer us away from “self-will” so that we honor our greater humanity.
-For me, this is pausing and listening more honestly to see if I am overlooking, dismissing or ignoring racial inequality, which means I am condoning and perpetuating it.
-Then it’s being accountable for stopping and making amends at every one of these moments.
-This is a critical first step towards honoring our Black community.
-And this is the essence of evolving into a stronger and kinder society.
+For me, this is pausing and listening more honestly to see if I am overlooking or dismissing racial inequality and therefore perpetuating it.
+Then it’s being accountable for making amends at every one of these moments.
+This is a critical first step towards evolving into a stronger and kinder society.

 Antifragility as a universal value